AI won't replace humans.

 I am often asked if, when wearing my writer or translator hat, I am concerned about AI taking over the profession.
 Here's my response.

-My fascination with languages ignited in my teens, starting with French, Hebrew, and Greek, then with Portuguese, English, and a little Finnish as a young adult.
+My native language is Spanish (Argentine Spanish).
+My fascination with languages ignited in my teens, starting with French, Hebrew, and Greek, and as a young adult with Portuguese, English, and a touch of Finnish.
+This linguistic journey laid the foundation for a career dedicated to the intricate world of words.

 At 25, I embarked on a career in language and language technology.
-I enjoyed the human interaction of hiring, training, and managing Machine Translation teams (MT modules for French, German, and Spanish automated translation), but at the time the output of MT left much to be desired.
+I enjoyed the human interaction of hiring, training, and managing Machine Translation teams (MT modules for French, German, and Spanish automated translation).
+Yet, at the time, the output of MT left much to be desired, highlighting the indispensable human element in linguistic precision.

 When I use AI, I rely on specialized linguistic tools, an R&D crawler, and semantic analysis algorithms.
-My use of AI is also tailored to client contracts – some restrict it, others offer more flexibility.
+My use of AI is also meticulously tailored to client contracts – some restrict it, others offer more flexibility – ensuring ethical and compliant practices.

-Bottom line: I've always enjoyed copyediting, and now a lot of it involves editing copy written by AI.
+Bottom line: I've always enjoyed copyediting, and now a lot of it involves editing copy generated by AI, transforming raw output into compelling, nuanced narratives.